stef/libopaque/java/README.md

 ## API

-There are 3 data structures that are used by libopaque:
+There is onedata structure that is used by libopaque:

 ### `Ids`